yyou22/Data_Prep_HAM/README.md

 ## Combine inv.csv and summary.csv

 To prepare summary.csv for AdvVis (VATRA), `convert.py` needs to be ran with `combine_csv()` to combine summary.csv and inv.csv into one single csv named output.csv.
 After that, rename it to summary.csv and place it within the data folder of VATRA.

+## Convert images from tensors to actual jpegs

+Do so still with `convert.py`, but adjust the checkpoints in arguments accordingly and switch to functin `convert_img()`.

+## Finding representative images as icons for the system

+Do so still with `convert.py` but use the `find_icon()` function.
+It returns the indices of the first images that have each of the unique labels.